Yura (South Korean singer): 2015–present: Solo activities

-In 2018, Yura starred in KBS' romance drama Radio Romance.

-In December 2021, Yura made her debut as the author of the poetry collection of Journeys in Different Seasons with Na Tae-joo.

-In February 2022, Yura decided to extend her contract with Awesome Ent.
+On December 18, 2017, Yura starred in KBS' romance drama Radio Romance.
+On March 29, 2019, it was announced that Yura had signed a contract with Awesome ENT On December 7, 2021, Yura made her debut as the author of the poetry collection of Journeys in Different Seasons with Na Tae-joo.
+On February 8, 2022, Yura decided to extend her contract with Awesome Ent.

 Personal life

 Lawsuit

 On November 8, 2010, Yura's ex-management company Action Music Entertainment filed an injunction against Yura, stopping her from signing a second contract with Dream T Entertainment.
 In response, representatives of Dream T stated Action Music had violated contractual terms.
 The lawsuit was pursued when Action Music insisted that they had a video of Yura's unacceptable behavior.
 On January 20, 2011, the court ruled in Yura's favor.